tcheungcircleci/pet-shop-e2e-tests/README.md

 |Date|Test Case designed|TCs executed manually |Tcs automated | Bugs found | Bugs fixed
 | :---: | :--- | :--- | :--- |:--- | :--- |
 |11 July 2023 |5|4|3|2|0|

+## Allure Report
+The Circle Ci allure report can be found under the Artifacts tab on the Jobs page, by following the link on `allure-report/index.html`.